-$\mbox{\it SICAV:} Société d'Investissement à Capital Variable.
+${\bf SICAV}: Société d'Investissement à Capital Variable.
 A type of open-ended fund widely used in Europe.$

 Spread: the difference between the bid and the ask price of a single security.
 It can also refer to the difference in price between two securities.
 See Ask/Bid price.
-Total return: the capital gain or loss plus any income generated by an investment over a given period.